 Nan Madol: Ceremonial Centre of Eastern Micronesia is a cultural UNESCO World Heritage Site in Micronesia.
 It was inscribed into the UNESCO list in 2016 and is also added to the list of UNESCO World Heritage Sites in Danger.
 Aside from being named as a World Heritage Site, it is also among the sites added to the US National Historic Landmark District and US National Register of Historic Places.

 Nan Madol: Ceremonial Centre of Eastern Micronesia is the official name designated to the site that is composed of megalithic monuments located within the Pacific region.
 These megalithic monuments are located on 100 artificial islets on Pohnpei Island.
 The entire area protected by UNESCO as part of the Nan Madol World Heritage Site is about 18 square kilometers.
 This protected area includes the stone architecture that was built on a coral reef flat.
 Carbon dating has shown that the megalithic structures in Nan Madol were built in 1180 AD.

 From the World Heritage inscription for Nan Madol:

-Nan Madol is a series of more than 100 islets off the southeast coast of Pohnpei that were constructed with walls of basalt and coral boulders.
+Nan Madol is a series of more than 100 islets off the southeast coast of Pohnpei that was constructed with walls of basalt and coral boulders.
 These islets harbor the remains of stone palaces, temples, tombs and residential domains built between 1200 and 1500 CE.
 These ruins represent the ceremonial center of the Saudeleur dynasty, a vibrant period in Pacific Island culture.
 The huge scale of the edifices, their technical sophistication and the concentration of megalithic structures bear testimony to complex social and religious practices of the island societies of the period.
 The site was also inscribed on the List of World Heritage in Danger due to threats, notably the siltation of waterways that is contributing to the unchecked growth of mangroves and undermining existing edifices.